ooni/explorer/CODE_OF_CONDUCT.md

 This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
-As members of the Tor community, we support and follow this Code while we are working on Tor, and take care not to undermine it in the rest of our time.
+As members of the OONI community, we support and follow this Code while we are working on OONI, and take care not to undermine it in the rest of our time.